Tag: food

 • Whole potatoes will take approximately 40 minutes to cook.
 Test by piercing the potato with a knife or fork.
 It should be tender enough that the knife meets with little resistance.

 • Drain and rinse under cool water.
-Transfer to a mixing bowl.
+Transfer to a mixing bowl or colander.

-1. You pretty much know the drill..go ahead and make it your own!
-Add corn or peas or try it with fancy mustard, its up to you!
-I have even added diced chicken or ham to the salad.
+• You pretty much know the drill..go ahead and make it your own!
+Add corn or peas or try it with fancy mustard, its up to you.
+I have added diced chicken or ham to the salad.

-5. Put your salad in the fridge to chill and to let the flavors come together.
+• Put your salad in the fridge to chill and let the flavors meld.

 Summer: Alfresco Meals & the Bacon Caper